michaelhush/M-LOOP/docs/examples.rst

 Differential evolution
 ----------------------

-The differential evolution (DE) controller uses a `Link DE alogithm <https://en.wikipedia.org/wiki/Differential_evolution>`_ for optimization.
+The differential evolution (DE) controller uses a `Link DE algorithm <https://en.wikipedia.org/wiki/Differential_evolution>`_ for optimization.
 DE is a type of evolutionary algorithm, and is historically the most commonly used in automated optimization.
 DE will eventually find a global solution, however it can take many experiments before it does so.

 There are two example files for the differential evolution controller: *differential_evolution_simple_config.txt* which contains the basic options.